 Use of Human Cells and Tissues in Animals

-Research animals injected or engrafted with primary human cells or tissues must be housed at Animal Biosafety Level 2 (ABSL-2) unless the cells/tissues have been properly screened as described below or have been classified as BSL-1.
+Research animals injected or engrafted with human cells or tissues must be housed at Animal Biosafety Level 2 (ABSL-2) unless the cells/tissues have been properly screened as described below or have been classified as BSL-1.

 Animals may be housed at Animal Biosafety Level 1 (ABSL-1) provided the cells/tissues have been screened using the IDEXX BioResearch h-IMPACT 1 testing panel: http://www.idexxbioresearch.com/h-impact-human-pathogen-testing-profiles and the animals have not been exposed to other infectious agents.
 Note that each cell/tissue sample to be used in animals must be screened using this method and the results must be provided to the IBC.